Erik Parra | Erika Lee Sears

 Sears' work references ephemeral moments: a plate of fruit, a dramatic shadow cast upon a thriving plant -- all quiet narratives taking places in one's interior setting.
 There is a real essence of life in Sears' thick brush stokes, specks of light playing off rainbow shadows.
 Her singular subject matter becomes an object of contemplation, reminding us of the simple joys in our daily lives.

 "Architecture is supposed to keep us safe.
 To achieve this simple directive, we must navigate a complex system which effects both our personal and cultural psyches.
 We share experiences of a built environment colored by personal, political and practical realities that often feel simultaneously antagonistic and comforting.
+I make paintings and drawings that engage the visual tropes of contemporary spaces to reveal and revise the stories embedded in the environments we build."

 —Erik Parra